 Are there any underwater rugby tournaments?

 Since the first championship in 1978, there have been many international underwater rugby tournaments across the world.
-UK players have played at a tournament in Wales, France and Florence, Italy, meeting and competing with players from across the world!
+UK players have played at a tournament in Wales, France, Austria, Greece and Italy, meeting and competing with players from across the world!

 Is it difficult to play?

 Many people think that underwater rugby must be difficult to play and that you need to acquire a particular set of skills.
 However, in underwater rugby, the most important skill for success is the ability to work as part of a team, to have an open mind, and to want to challenge yourself out of your comfort zone.
 The skills can be picked up and practiced in training, so the only pre-requisite is the ability to swim and a desire to attempt something new!

 How long does it take to learn Underwater Rugby?

 There is no set time limit, on how long it takes to learn Underwater rugby.
 Every session presents a different challenge for each player – experienced players are still learning to enhance their skills and fitness, where inexperienced players may be learning the basics for their first few weeks.
 We welcome players of all skill sets and abilities to try the sports!